AlaYousef/Portfolio-project1/README.md

 * ### Contact Us Page

     * This page will allow the user to get contact to Arab book fair to inquire about something related to the exhibition or book a specific books to be available in the exhibition.
-    * The user will be asked to submit their full name, phone number, email address and the message he want.
+    * The users will be asked to submit their full name, email address, phone number and the message he want.
-    * The user should fill out the form completly to be sent, otherwise he will be asked to enter the missing information.
+    * The users should fill out the form completly to be sent, otherwise he will be asked to enter the missing information.

 ![Contact Us page image](assets/documentation/contact.png) [Back to top](<#contents>)